 Under the Illinois Workers’ Compensation Act, you should notify your employer that you were injured, and your injury arose from your employment, as soon as possible but no later than 45 days.

 However, you then have 3 years to bring a workers' compensation claim in Illinois.
 There are some restrictions, so consulting an attorney is a good idea.
 Specifically, lawsuits must begin three years after the accident or two years after you last received compensation benefits, whichever is later.
 If your injury becomes repetitive in nature, the statute of limitations may differ, so it is important to meet with an attorney to clarify how much time you have to bring an action.
 See 820 ILCS 305/6(d).
+Consult with a Chicago worker compensation lawyer at Rosenfeld Injury Lawyers LLC to determine how the law applies to your situation.

 Can I be Fired for Filing a Workers’ Compensation Claim in Illinois?